secretstartups/handbook/open-source/index.html.md

 The purpose of this page is to document how a GitLab employee can:

 - Create an open source project on behalf of GitLab
-- Contribute to a third-party open source project
+- Contribute to a third-party open source project on behalf of GitLab
 - Use a third-party open source code in a GitLab's project

 ## General notes